M.I.'s Westside Comedy Theater: Notable past and present performers

-Many comedians have performed at the theater, including; Cole Stratton, Alonzo Bodden, David Alan Grier, Tig Notaro, Kevin Pollak, Neal Brennan, Demetri Martin, Aziz Ansari, Bill Burr, Zach Galifianakis, Russell Peters, & Dave Chappelle.
+Many comedians have performed at the theater, including; Cole Stratton, Alonzo Bodden, David Alan Grier, Tig Notaro, Kevin Pollak, Neal Brennan, Demetri Martin, Aziz Ansari, Bill Burr, Zach Galifianakis, Russell Peters and Dave Chappelle.

 Currently, Mission IMPROVable has over 50 members and performs over 350 shows a year from Hawaii to Singapore.
 M.I.
 Productions is also involved in projects for film, TV and created an alcohol awareness show A Shot of Reality for colleges and military bases across the country.

-The founders appear together onstage at the theatre weekly in The Grind, a longform improv show.
+The founders appear together onstage at the theatre weekly in The Grind, a longform improv show for 10 years before retiring the show in 2019.

 Theater information

-The training center runs seven levels of courses in improvisational theatre and two levels of courses in stand up comedy.
+The training center runs seven levels of courses in improvisational theatre and two levels of courses in stand-up comedy.